Search for anything...

 Pattern Name: Flight Controller

 I was a little hesitant after the documented issues with X52 and reviews of the X56, but decided to go for it instead of spending the multiple hundreds into thousands that is the next step up from here.
 Wow!
 I have used it for Elite Dangerous, Star Citizen, and MSFS, and am impressed!
 Have also used it to replace dual joysticks for logging in farm Sim, but it really shines in the games with lots of controls to bind.
 Despite being primarily plastic, the controls feel premium and construction feels solid.
 The movement of the main joystick is fluid and smooth, and there are more buttons and hat switches than I could possibly need!
-The single complaint is with the split throttle needing to be very stiff in order to maintain position, or it will lower itself and easily moves if even bumped - and that part never got better over time.
+The single complaint is with the split throttle needing to be very stiff in order to maintain position, or it will lower itself and easily moves if bumped - and that part never got better over time.
+I use clamp on brackets, so I can deal with a very tight throttle, but it does get irritating at times, to be honest.
 Warning #1, check the dimensions, these things are huge compared to some other HOTAS options!
-Warning #2, despite that size, they are not too heavy, so some kind of mounting is necessary if you "play with passion." lol Have easily a couple hundred hours use and no problems or major complaints except the throttle stickiness.
-Easily recommend unless a person can make the jump to more than twice the cost of the X56 to go to the next step up joytsick and throttles. ... show more
+Warning #2, despite that size, they are not too heavy, so some kind of mounting is necessary if you "play with passion." lol Have over a couple hundred hours use and no problems except the throttle not holding position unless super tight.
+Easily recommend unless a person can afford the big jump in cost to go the next step up. ... show more

 Reviewed in the United States on November 25, 2023 by Robert S Voss